Azure/azure-functions-openai-extension/samples/rag-aisearch/README.md

 Please refer to the [root README](../../README.md#requirements) for common prerequisites that apply to all samples.

+This sample requires creating an Azure AI Search with (optional) Semantic Ranker.
+You can do this by following the [Azure AI Search quickstart](https://learn.microsoft.com/en-us/azure/search/search-create-service-portal) and optionally [enable semantic ranking](https://learn.microsoft.com/en-us/azure/search/semantic-how-to-enable-disable?tabs=enable-portal) for semantic ranking and captions features.

 ## Managed Identity and Endpoint Configuration

 1. Configure AI Search API Access Control (Strongly Recommended to use RBAC) -